blargoner/jshue/README.md

 For more details, see the source code. jsHue's object interface maps directy to the API, so it is very straightforward to use.

-Source code documentation can be compiled with YUIDoc.